About The School

 We follow the latest curriculum set by the Ministry of Education that has 9 subjects.
 The children are learning maths, integrated sciences (science and health), agriculture and nutrition (includes home science), religion, English, Kiswahili, pre-technical studies (computers, business studies and pre career studies), creative arts and sports (physical education, performing and visual arts), and finally social studies (including life skills) plus patient and public involvement in health and social care.

-The stated aim of the new system is to allow children to decide what subjects to choose if they follow on to senior secondary schools.
+The stated aim of the system is to allow children to decide what subjects to choose if they follow on to senior secondary schools.
 That follows the general international model.
-The curriculum also prepares students for work, and the reality is many of the children will be forced into employment at around age 15 through economic necessity and because of the lack of senior secondary school places.
+The national curriculum also prepares students for work, and the reality is many children outside our school will be forced into employment at around age 15, or even earlier, through economic necessity and because of the lack of senior secondary school places.

 There is a big emphasis on teaching in English at our school, wherever possible, as this is a basic requirement for many government and larger organisation jobs, or indeed, university.